 such as Mexico City, are at high altitude, which can lead to altitude illness.

 Review OSAC’s reports, The Healthy Way, Health 101: How to Prepare for

 Travel, and Fire Safety Abroad.

-security managers should contact OSAC’s Latin America Team with any
+Interested private-sector security managers should contact OSAC’s Latin America team with any questions or to join.

 you travel, consider the following resources: